{{ moneyLabel(currentPaymentSetAside) }}

 Net earnings from self-employment

-The self-employment tax base after multiplying annual net profit by 92.35%.
+The self-employment tax base after annual net profit is multiplied by 92.35%.

 Wage base

-The annual ceiling for the Social Security portion of self-employment and wage tax.
+The annual ceiling for the Social Security portion of wage and self-employment tax.

 Additional Medicare Tax